-- Listings in the area you’re looking to buy in: you’ll want to know the average house prices for the suburb or town, the average number of listings over a period of time and how long properties stay on the market.
-Our Property Insights tool is a great place to do this!
+- What are houses selling for in the area you want to buy in: you’ll want to know the average house prices for the suburb or town, the average number of listings over a period of time, and how long properties stay on the market.
+The property research tool, on homes.co.nz is a great place to do this!

-- News and insights around the property market: the world of real estate doesn’t stay still long, and big change can happen fast.
-Staying up to date with the latest developments is essential to your decision making.
+- News and insights in your property market: the world of real estate doesn’t stay still long, and the market can turn on a dime.
+Staying up to date with the latest developments is essential for your decision-making.

 2. Nail down your finances

-Your research should give you an idea of asking prices for homes in the area you’re looking at – now it’s time to work out what you can spend on a deposit.
+Your research should give you an idea of asking prices for homes in the area you’re looking at – now it’s time to work out what you need for a deposit.

 Help for first home buyers

 If you’re buying your first home, it’s essential you check out the help schemes that exist to get Kiwis onto the property ladder.

 - Using your KiwiSaver: you may be able to withdraw some of your funds and put the money towards your deposit.

 - First Home Loans: some banks and lenders offer First Home Loans, which reduce the required deposit from 20% to 5%.